 Insurance will be charged separately for those who do not already have insurance through holding a UCI Race License, or membership in another OCA affiliated club.
-Insurance for 2020 is $45 through the Ontario Cycling Association.
+Club Affiliate Insurance for 2020 is $45 through the Ontario Cycling Association.

 If you have any problems processing your membership contact Chris Pollett

 How do I begin racing?

 LCW "learn to race" clinics and training rides are a good place to learn how to race.
 We also run our beginner level races classed as C races.
 Any LCW member is welcome to attend.
 We recomend that participants attend a learn to race.
 Clinics are held on Tuesday nights in the early season and on a monthly basis thereafter.
 Dates are listed on the Calendar.
 Those interested in participating in races sanctioned by the Ontario Cycling Association will need to obtain a race license or citizen permit.
 For more information consult the Ontario Cycling Association website.

 Does the Club organize mountain bike events?